KittyGiraudel/site/_posts/2014-06-02-feedbacks-feweb.md

 ## The place

 The Co.Station is a great spot in the heart of Bruxelles, aiming at helping startups, associations and business growing.
-In this case, Co.Station was hosting FeWeb's event.
+In this case, Co.Station was hosting FeWeb’s event.

 The room we were in was lovely.
 Completely made of white wood, perfectly lighted, very comfy.
 But… it was not a room made for such a crowd.
 We were 120, yet I think it would be best for around 80 to 90 persons.
 Sorry for those poor people who had to stand up for almost 2 hours, it sucks.